 This study incorporated a quantitative method wherein the researchers collected quantifiable data from respondents and analyzed numbers using statistics or mathematical procedures to acquire accurate results (Creswell 2).
 In addition, quantitative researchers collected data through different resources such as questionnaires, surveys, and experiments (Given 3).
 This study used a correlational research design, a quantitative research method that measures the relationship between the two variables, which are English Teachers' Pedagogical Expertise and the Students' Linguistic Competence.
 Researchers are obliged to administer the instruments to obtain the desired data.
 The questionnaire was used as a research instrument as it effectively gathers data from a large population (Marshall 131).

 In gathering data, the researchers completed the materials and tools needed to conduct the study.
 Upon completing the materials, they asked permission from the college’s dean to formally and legally survey at UM Tagum College.
-Upon receiving the approval request, the researchers sought permission from the respondents.
+Upon receiving the approval , the researchers sought permission from the respondents.
 The researchers distributed the questionnaire and gave instructions.
 Two sets of questionnaires were used to gather data from the respondents.

 The first instrument determines teachers' pedagogical expertise with reading comprehension, grammar, and vocabulary indicators.
 The second instrument determines students' linguistic competence with the same indicators: reading comprehension, grammar, and vocabulary.